Cooked fruit with spices is a light, delicious meal or dessert that may be especially appealing during the cooler months.

 - Combine all ingredients in a stainless steel pot.
 Add water to cover the pears by half.
 Cook over a low heat for 30 to 40 minutes or until the juice becomes like a syrup.

-Options: Use organic apple juice instead of water (and not organic brown sugar).
+Options: Use organic apple juice instead of water (omitting the brown sugar).
 Serve on a platter or in a bowl and garnish with mint leaves.